mattvenn/formal-intro-course/exercises/part1/README.md

 ### Aim

-The ws2812 design generates control data for ws2812 'intelligent' LEDs.
-A long string of LEDs can be connected with a single wire.

-We want to see a quick trace that shows the module ready to transmit some data.
+You're working in a team and someone's just passed you some verilog.
+It's meant to drive some LEDs or something.
+You want to quickly check that the data is flowing correctly, so rather than bother setting up a testbench, you write a quick cover statement and break out the formal tools.

 ### Method

-Instead of writing a test bench, you will write a cover statement that transfers some data to the module ready for LED transmission.

 The internal register used for representing the last LED in the sequence is led_reg[7].

-* Write a cover statement that covers this register being loaded with some value you choose.
+* Write a cover statement on the `ifdef FORMAL section of ws2812.v that covers the register being loaded with some value you choose.
 * Copy the .sby file from wolf_goat_cabbage.sby and adapt it for the ws2812 design.
 * Run the tools and check the trace.